Effects of self-avoidance on the packing of stiff rods on ellipsoids

-Calculation of the random coil is done first by describing the configuration of an ellipsoid, using polar coordinates $\theta m,\phi$ :
+In this appendix we calculate the orientation order parameter $\sigma_{\rm rand}$ that describes a completely random filament over the surface of the ellipsoid.
+Calculation of the random filament is done first by describing the configuration of an ellipsoid, using polar coordinates $\theta$ and $\phi$ as follows

-Here $\delta$ is the flattening.
+where $\delta$ is the flattening.
 Note that the axes scaling is constant, and does not change with $\delta$ as we eventually average over the area, and it does not play a role.

 We can now define a locally flat frame $\mathbf{t}_\theta = \frac{\pd_\theta \mathbf{f}}{\sqrt{\pd_\theta \mathbf{f}\cdot \pd_\theta \mathbf{f}}}$, $\mathbf{t}_\phi = \frac{\pd_\phi \mathbf{f}}{\sqrt{\pd_\phi \mathbf{f} \cdot \pd_\phi \mathbf{f}}}$ ,$\hat{\mathbf{n}} = \frac{\mathbf{t}_\theta \times \mathbf{f}_\phi}{\left|\mathbf{t}_\theta \times \mathbf{t}_\phi \right|}$.
 Where $\mathbf{t}_\theta$ and $\mathbf{t}_\phi$ are the surface tangents and $\hat{\mathbf{n}}$ is the normal.
-A "2D" unit vector locally given by $r=\left(\cos\psi, \sin \psi\right)$ (where $\psi$ is the angle relative to $\mathbf{t}_\theta$ has the 3D form
+A "2D" unit vector locally given by $r=\left(\cos\psi, \sin \psi\right)$, where $\psi$ is the angle relative to $\mathbf{t}_\theta$, has the 3D form